 Child and Family Adjustment to Pediatric Chronic Illness

 The Pediatric Psychology Lab has conducted several research projects exploring child and family adjustment to pediatric chronic illnesses.
-Previous projects have focused on the impact of chronic illnesses, including cancer, asthma, and juvenile rheumatoid arthritis, on child development and family functioning.
+Previous projects have focused on the impact of chronic illnesses, including food allergy, cancer, asthma, and juvenile rheumatoid arthritis on child development and family functioning.
 The team recently completed a study on the impact of childhood food allergy on daily family functioning, parenting practices, and child autonomy development.

-One of our current studies involves measuring food allergy knowledge in parents.
-The Food Allergy Knowledge Test (FAKT) was constructed by one of our team members, Amy Hahn, for her master’s thesis and doctoral dissertation project.
-The measure has been piloted in both community and clinic-based samples, and has undergone multiple revisions according to principles of test construction.
+Previous projects have included development of food allergy knowledge questionnaires.
+The measure (FAKT), developed by previous graduate student, Amy Hahn, Ph.D., has been piloted in both community and clinic-based samples, and has undergone multiple revisions according to principles of test construction.
 A child version of the test is planned for the future.